Magnesium is the fourth most abundant mineral in the human body.

 One study followed more than 4,000 people for 20 years.
 It found that those with the highest intake were 47% less likely to become diabetic (21).

 However, this may depend on how much you are getting from food.
-In a different study, supplements did not improve blood sugar or insulin levels in people who weren’t deficient in magnesium (23).
+In a different study, supplements did not improve blood sugar or insulin levels in people who weren’t deficient (23).

 Bottom Line: People who get the most magnesium have a lower risk of developing type 2 diabetes, and supplements have been shown to lower blood sugar in some people.